Most interesting landmarks of Antarctica

 Described landmarks of Antarctica

-Antarctica is unusual continent, little known to general people and comparatively little investigated.
+Antarctica is an unusual continent, little known to general people and comparatively little investigated.
 Here are missing numerous kinds of landmarks which are common in all other continents of the world – but this is compensated by several kinds of landmarks unique to Antarctica.

 Featured: Airdevronsix icefalls